 The Australian War Memorial (AWM) already plays a significant and successful role in commemoration activities.
 As a consequence of the proposed governance and administrative reforms, the Australian Government should transfer primary responsibility for all commemoration functions to the AWM, including responsibility for the Office of Australian War Graves.

-DRAFT RECOMMENDATION 11.4 Comment This would require a massive restructure of the AWM management and facilities.
+DRAFT RECOMMENDATION 11.4 Comment, This would require a massive restructure of the AWM management and facilities, in my opinion DVA is best suited to this role.